Great Wholesalers: 8 Ways to Always Be Closing

 Blah, blah strong renewal rate history.

-And then they move on to verbally assault the next warm body while forgetting about or ignoring their ABC’s.
+And then they move on to verbally assault the next warm body, while ignoring their ABC’s.

 Always Be Closing